Frosted Animal Cracker Blondies

 • Preheat oven to 350°F and grease a 13x18x1-inch half sheet pan.

-• In a separate large bowl, stir together oil, brown sugar, eggs and vanilla.
+• In a separate large bowl, stir together 1 cup vegetable oil, 2¼ cup light brown sugar, 4 large eggs and 1 teaspoon vanilla extract.
 Mix until smooth.

 • Stir in the dry ingredients into the wet ingredients until just combined.